ruled by instructional, conversational Budha

 Chandra in dusthamsha = mother may die prematurely (either emotional or physical death)

 Mother remains physically manifest but emotionally unavailable to the child.
 E.g., the mother may practice "emotional withholding" or nannies must substitute because a busy mother is distracted by her other duties - including the mother's demanding husband.

-in reaction to her own deprivation or abandonment threats as a child, Chandra-Azlesha female may become a 'mega-mother' who over-holds, over-binds, over-anchors.
-(Chandra-Azlesha= a Jyotisha signature of the modern DSM-IV borderline personality disorder.)
+in reaction to her own deprivation or abandonment threats as a child, Chandra-Azlesa female may become a 'mega-mother' who over-holds, over-binds, over-anchors.
+(Chandra-Azlesa= a Jyotisha signature of the modern DSM-IV borderline personality disorder.)

 Prenatal epoch maternal narrative and Born into Budha Mahadasha

 A central structural challenge to the healthy development of the emotional personality which faces the Azlesa birth is that one will be born into the period of Budha.

 Budha as ruler of the less benevolent 12th and 3rd from Chandra suggests that the mother (Chandra) is not fully available to the child emotionally during the critical early years.